daltoniam/Starscream/README.md

 ## Requirements

-Starscream requires at least iOS 7/OSX 10.10 or above.
+Starscream works with iOS 7/OSX 10.9 or above.
+It is recommended to use iOS 8/10.10 or above for Cocoapods/framework support.

 ## Installation